PySCeS/pysces-documentation/source/userguide_doc.rst

 As part of the model loading procedure, ``doLoad()`` automatically performs a stoichiometric (structural) analysis of the model.
-The structural properties of the model are captured in stoichiometric matrix (**N**), kernel matrix (**K**) and link matrix (**L**).
-These matrices can either be displayed with a ``mod.showX()`` method or used in further calculations as numeric arrays.
+The structural properties of the model are captured in the stoichiometric matrix (**N**), kernel matrix (**K**) and link matrix (**L**).
+These matrices can either be displayed with a ``mod.showX()`` method or used in further calculations as NumPy arrays.
 The formal definition of these matrices, as they are used in PySCeS, is described in [#]_.

-The structural properties of a model are available in two forms, as new-style objects which have all the array properties neatly encapsulated or as legacy attributes.
+The structural properties of a model are available in two forms, as new-style objects which have all the array properties neatly encapsulated, or as legacy attributes.
 Although both exist it is highly recommended to use the new objects.

 Structural Analysis - new objects